 - Begin to visualize your goal, as if your mission has already been accomplished.

-- Try to feel the feelings you would feel if your goal were accomplished—you probably would be happy, relaxed, relieved.
-Imagine what you’d look like, what your life would be, if your goal were accomplished.
+- Try to feel the feelings you would feel if your goal were accomplished.
+You would probably be happy, relaxed, and relieved.
+Imagine what you’d look like—what your life would be like—if your goal were accomplished.

 - When you have a clear visualization in mind, repeat your chant as often as you feel is necessary to raise energy.
 When you feel yourself bursting with your goal in mind, light the candle.

-- Imagine the candle’s aura—the light aura right outside of the flame – is growing, getting bigger and bigger, filling the whole area.
-Imagine it growing out, expanding into the universe to bring you your goal.
+- Imagine the candle’s aura (the light aura right outside of the flame) is growing, getting bigger and bigger, filling the whole area.
+Imagine it growing out, expanding into the universe to bring you to your goal.
 You may continue chanting if you desire.

-- Spend some more time visualizing yourself having your goal.
+- Spend some more time visualizing yourself attaining your goal.
 Hold the visualization as long as possible.

-Allow the candle to burn out on its own.
-Make sure it’s in a safe place when you do this.
-It might go out before it’s finished, or it might completely melt away into nothing.
-It’s okay either way—don’t re-light it.
+Make sure the candle is in a safe place, and allow it to burn out on its own.
+It might go out before it’s finished, or it might completely